-Honda takes great care to consider the environmental impact of everything we do, and everything we make.
+At Honda, we take great care to consider the environmental impact of everything we do, and everything we make.
 As the largest manufacturer of engines in the world, we strive to ensure those engines – as well as the products powered by them – are clean and fuel efficient with the least possible emissions.
 This commitment drove Honda to be one of the first companies to declare its own Environmental Statement in 1992.
-In 2011, we went one step further with our commitment to the planet when we issued our Environmental and Safety Vision.
+In 2011, we went one-step further when we issued our Environmental and Safety Vision.

-Since 2005, we have reported our environmental performance data as well as our future plans in the North American Environmental Report (NAER).
-The 14th annual report, released in September 2018, can be downloaded or read here.
+Since 2005, we have reported our environmental performance data and our upcoming plans in the North American Environmental Report (NAER).
+The 15th annual report, released September 2019, can be downloaded or read here.

-On this page, we will take you deeper into the Honda Environmental Vision, highlight key upcoming targets, and show what we are doing to ensure ‘Blue Skies For Our Children’, a commitment that has served the company for 40 years.
+On this page, we will take a deeper look at Honda’s Environmental Vision, highlight key upcoming targets, and explain what we are doing to ensure ‘Blue Skies For Our Children,’ a commitment that has served the company for nearly 50 years.

 Honda’s Environmental Goals

-In 2011, Honda established a target to reduce fleet-average CO2 emissions from its products by 30 percent by the year 2020.
+In 2011, Honda established targets for a 30-percent reduction of CO2 emissions from its products by the year 2020.
 The reductions are measured in the fleet average emissions of our automobiles, motorcycles and power equipment products, as compared with FY2001 levels.

 In 2015, Honda announced a goal to halve its total company CO2 emissions levels as measured against a FY2000 baseline.

-Honda has established an internal framework to ensure it follows the principles set forth in the Environmental Statement.
-Our six regional operations, including North America, are given broad authority to minimize the environmental impact of their activities.
+Honda’s internal framework ensures that it follows the principles set forth in the Environmental Statement.
+Our regional operations, including North America, have broad authority to minimize the environmental impact of their activities.

-A hallmark of Honda environmental initiatives is that planning and execution are not delegated to specialists; rather, they are taken up directly by associates in all departments, who are engaged with environmental issues as part of their duties.
+A hallmark of Honda environmental initiatives is that planning and execution comes from associates in all departments who are engaged with environmental issues as part of their duties.

 North American Environmental Committee (NAEC)

 Regional environmental committees for each of Honda’s six regions, including the NAEC, discuss and evaluate annual achievements and then, based on the results, create new targets and plans.
-The NAEC is chaired by the company’s North American president and CEO and includes members of the regional operating board representing the United States.
+The company’s North American president and CEO chairs the committee that includes members of the regional operating boards.

 Life Cycle Assessment (LCA) is a critical tool for understanding the impact of our products and operations on the environment.

-The NAER breaks the product life cycle into six distinct areas for means of identifying opportunities to reduce the environmental impact of operations – Development, Purchasing, Manufacturing, Sales & Service, In-Use and End-of-Life.
+The NAER breaks the LCA process into six distinct areas for means of identifying opportunities to reduce the environmental impact of operations – Development, Purchasing, Manufacturing, Sales & Service, In-Use and End-of-Life.

-What follows is a breakdown of our environmental results from 2017 across Honda facilities throughout North America.
+What follows is a breakdown of our environmental results from 2019 across Honda’s North American facilities.

 Every phase of the design and development of each Honda and Acura product takes into account environmental factors.
 Honda engineers account for such factors as dismantling complexity, component remanufacturing and the minimization of substances of concern.